Political views of Adolf Hitler: Pre-World War I

+Hitler, of course, was a German, but he was born a subject of the Habsburg Empire, where Germans had played the leading role for centuries.
+However, with Bismarck's creation in the 1860s of a German Empire based on Prussia, from which the Austrian Germans were excluded, the latter found themselves forced to defend their historic claim to rule against the growing demands for equality of the Czechs and the other "subject peoples".

 During his time in Vienna, Hitler also became vehemently opposed to ideas of social democracy.
-Earlier, he had a favourable opinion of the social democratic party, since he viewed them as a political faction that could facilitate the collapse of the Habsburg rule, which he regarded too pro-Slavic and anti-Germanic.
+Earlier, he had a favourable opinion of the social democratic party, since he viewed them as a political faction that could facilitate the collapse of the Habsburg rule, which he regarded as being too pro-Slavic and anti-German.
 Hitler regarded Slavs as inferior people who were incapable of political organising skills (Note: According to reports from Baldur von Schirach, Hitler once tellingly remonstrated him in April 1943 at Berchtesgaden for suggesting that it might benefit the Nazis more if Ukraine governed itself, to which Hitler exclaimed, "Please do not speak, Schirach, about matters that do not concern you.
 The Slavs are utterly incapable of governing themselves".
-Original From: Baldur von Schirach, Ich glaubte an Hitler (Hamburg, 1967), pp. 290–291.) and regarded them as the biggest threat to pan-Germanic movement.
+Original From: Baldur von Schirach, Ich glaubte an Hitler (Hamburg, 1967), pp. 290–291.) and saw them as the biggest threat to the pan-Germanic movement.
 Hitler eventually turned against the social democrats for their policy of accepting non-German-speaking members within their ranks.
 Describing his experience with the social democrats he encountered in Vienna, Hitler wrote in his autobiographical political manifesto Mein Kampf:

 "What most repelled me was its hostile attitude toward the struggle for the preservation of Germanism, its disgraceful courting of the Slavic 'comrade,’ who accepted this declaration of love in so far as it was bound up with practical concessions, but otherwise maintained a lofty and arrogant reserve, thus giving the obtrusive beggars their deserved reward."